St Catwg's Church, Gelligaer: History

 During the Reformation, the church's valuables were plundered and its records were lost.
-Papism prevailed in Gelligaer until the early 17th Century.
+Papism prevailed in Gelligaer until the early 17th century.
 Several parishioners were summonsed in 1622 for refusing to attend Reformed services.
 The church's rector during the Commonwealth was ejected for refusing to accept a doctrinal change, and the church had no settled officiant for a decade after this.
 A parishioner named David Jones, who died in 1786, aged 92, was described as a 'professional papist'.
-Gelligaer was the richest living in the Diocese, though this led to incidences of clerical absenteeism, as the living was often granted to favoured candidates who had little interest in the welfare of their parishioners.
-The last case of this was one Thomas Stacy, who was rector of St Catwg's between 1827 and 1861, but spent almost all of this time at Llandaff, where he served concurrently as presenter.
+Gelligaer was the richest living in the Diocese, though this led to incidents of clerical absenteeism, as the living was often granted to favoured candidates who had little interest in the welfare of their parishioners.
+The last case of this was one Thomas Stacy, who was rector of St Catwg's between 1827 and 1861, but spent almost all of this time at Llandaff, where he served concurrently as precentor.
 He was replaced by Canon Gilbert Harries, who took over the church in 1862, but by this time, the church was suffering from structural deterioration, which was in large part owed to the negligence of absentee clerics.
 In September 1866, the church's roof collapsed, and was restored by Charles Buckeridge in 1867–8.
 The interior plaster was removed in 1903.
 In 1931, a new vestry was added, and the former one converted into a lady chapel.
 St Catwg's became listed in 2001.

-Daughter Churches
+Daughter churches

 St Catwg's was historically part of a very large parish which spread over much of North Eastern Glamorgan.
-Increasing industrialisation in the 19th Century and the corresponding rise in population led the parish to be segmented into smaller ones.
+Increasing industrialisation in the 19th century and the corresponding rise in population led the parish to be segmented into smaller ones.
 St Catwg's later acquired two daughter churches (neither of which are listed) in the years following: